rapidmyst/rage/README.md

 # Sample Projects for GRAKN.AI

 This repo contains sample projects that are used to illustrate features of Grakn.
+Some projects use Java, while others use Graql.

-Additional documentation about each can be found as described below.
+Additional information about each can be found as described below, and within each folder.

 ### [example-analytics-MTCars](https://github.com/graknlabs/sample-projects/tree/master/example-analytics-mtcars)

 A simple Graql-based example that takes the MTCars dataset, familiar to users of R, and illustrates how to use GRAKN.AI to perform basic analytics.
 The documentation for this example can be found [here](https://grakn.ai/pages/documentation/examples/analytics.html).

-### [CSV Migration]
+### CSV Migration

 We provide several examples of [CSV migration](https://grakn.ai/pages/documentation/migration/CSV-migration.html):